pharo-project/pharo-gsoc/Topics.md

 Two-way synchronized code changes, 1st target: GLORP
 ### Level: Advanced

-PharoTopic new
-	title: 'Mailing List Application in Brick';
+### Title: Mailing List Application in Brick
-	contact: 'stephan@stack.nl';
-	supervisors: 'Stephan Eggermont';
-	keywords: 'Tools';
+## Contact: stephan@stack.nl
+## Supervisors: Stephan Eggermont
+## Keywords: Tools
+## Context:
-	context: 'Making it possible to access and search the relevant mailing lists from inside any image provides a better feedback loop, especially for new smalltalkers';
+Making it possible to access and search the relevant mailing lists from inside any image provides a better feedback loop, especially for new smalltalkers';
+### Goal:
-	goal: 'Have a spotter-like search for the mailing list archives, make it easy to read and answer questions.
-Implement using Brick.';
+Have a spotter-like search for the mailing list archives, make it easy to read and answer questions.
+Implement using Brick.
-	level: 'Intermediate';
-	yourself
-.

-PharoTopic new
+### Level: Intermediate

 	title: 'Torrent Library for Pharo';
 	contact: 'stephan@stack.nl jdelgado@cs.upc.edu';
 	supervisors: '';